ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/service-registration.md

 These same methods are used by the standard container classes when determining how to resolve an instance (or instances) for a given type.

+> [!NOTE]
+> There is currently no way to remove a registration from a @Rezolver.ITargetContainer.

 # Target types

-The different ways in which Rezolver can create/obtain objects for your application, then, are pretty much all handled through the @Rezolver.ITarget interface, and the different implementations that we have for that.
+The different ways in which Rezolver can create/obtain objects for your application, then, are pretty much all handled through the @Rezolver.ITarget interface, and the different implementations that are available.

-Whether you want to use [constructor injection](constructor-injection/index.md), an [object you've built yourself](objects.md), an
+Whether you want to use [constructor injection](constructor-injection/index.md) (via <xref:Rezolver.Targets.ConstructorTarget> or
+<xref:Rezolver.Targets.GenericConstructorTarget>),
-[expression tree](expressions.md) or a [factory delegate](delegates.md), or something else, there's lots of ways to get Rezolver to build the services you want to use in your application.
+an [object you've built yourself](objects.md) (via <xref:Rezolver.Targets.ObjectTarget>), an [expression tree](expressions.md) (via <xref:Rezolver.Targets.ExpressionTarget>) or a [factory delegate](delegates.md)
+(via <xref:Rezolver.Targets.DelegateTarget>), or something else, there's lots of ways to get Rezolver to build the services you want to use in your application.

-Use the table of contents to the left (or above if on a small screen) to select the type of registration you want to learn more about.

 All the targets used by default in Rezolver to create objects can be found in the @Rezolver.Targets namespace.
-The @Rezolver.Target static class also contains numerous factory methods for building these targets in isolation.
-For example: @Rezolver.Target.ForType*, which can generate a target that binds a type for constructor injection.
+In addition to their constructors, the @Rezolver.Target static class also contains numerous factory methods for building these targets in isolation, using an API which is similar to the registration API.
+For example: @Rezolver.Target.ForType* is a shortcut for building the
+@Rezolver.Targets.ConstructorTarget, which binds a type for constructor injection.

+In the table of contents to the left (or above if on a small screen) you'll also find high-level walkthroughs, including examples, on the most important targets you need to know about.

 ## Implementing targets

 You can also implement @Rezolver.ITarget yourself if you're feeling adventurous - but you must provide a way for the container to compile your target into an @Rezolver.ICompiledTarget that can be used at resolve-time.
-Documentation on how to do this will be added to this guide in the future.
+Documentation on how to do this will be added to this guide in the future, but if you're curious now, then the types in the
+@Rezolver.Compilation.Expressions namespace will provide a few ideas.

 ## Short-circuited targets